SketchResponse/sketchresponse/docs/complex_grader.md

 * `'color'` is the color used to render the drawn function.
 * `'size'` is the pixel width of the point drawn by the plugin.

 A listing of all the built-in plugins can be found at [SketchResponse Plugins](probconfig_plugins.md).
-A tutorial on how to build your own plugins can be found at [Create a Plugin](create_plugin.md).

 ```python
 problemconfig = sketchresponse.config({